raspberrypilearning/infrared-bird-box/README.md

 Press `Ctrl - C` when you want to exit.

 The Raspberry Pi NoIR camera does have a lens that can rotate to adjust the focus however it's sold as a fixed focus camera.
 The camera actually ships with three blobs of glue to hold the rotatable lens in place.
-Look at the image below the letters *A*, *B* and *C* mark the location of the blobs of glue.
+Look at the image below.
+The letters *A*, *B* and *C* mark the location of the glue.

 ![image](./images/pi-noir-glue.jpg "")

+To be able to rotate the lens to adjust the focus you will need to manually dig out these blobs of glue.
+This is actually a lot easier than it sounds and only takes about five minutes.
+You will need a sharp tool like a needle, a scalpel or a dental pick.
+Doing this under a low powered microscope can also help a lot.

+Children should do this with adult supervision for safety, especially if a scalpel is being used.

+Resign yourself to the fact that the camera will end up looking a little scruffy after you have done this, but it doesn't really matter since it's going to live on the inside of a bird box without anyone looking at it.
+See below for a comparison.

 ![image](./images/pi-noir-before-after.jpg "")

+Once you're satisfied that you have all of the glue out you can take a pair of tweezers and firmly grip the inner section of the camera as shown below.
+You should then be able to rotate it left and right.
+Carefully rotate it left a few turns and see how the keys look.

+You may wish to put something under the keys at this point to simulate the height of a nest, to make doubly sure that the birds will be in focus.
+Once birds move in you can't come back and adjust the camera if you've got the focus wrong.

 ![image](./images/pi-noir-tweezers.jpg "")

+Be careful not to rotate too far left otherwise the lens will actually pop out and then it can be a bit tricky to get it back in and on the thread.
+If this does happen just put it back in gently and rotate right until it catches.
+Once the required focus has been found you don't need to re-glue it.
+It won't move on its own even if it gets a few bumps and knocks.